-Redditch Borough has good transport links, with the M42 (Junction 3) located under 5 miles away and the M5 around 6 miles from Redditch Town Centre.
+1.40 Redditch Borough has good transport links, with the M42 (Junctions 2 and 3) located under 5 miles away and the M5 around 6 miles from Redditch Town Centre.
 The railway station for Redditch is located in the Town Centre and services run every 30 minutes to and from Birmingham New Street station and on to Lichfield.
 There are segregated public transport only routes in the four New Town District Centres (Church Hill, Matchborough, Winyates and Woodrow), which are used only by buses and emergency vehicles.
 Although the 'bus only' lanes give high priority to bus use, they do not benefit from the natural surveillance of other vehicles and are frequently separated from pedestrian routes and other development that could help to discourage crime and anti-social behaviour.

-The urban area of Redditch generally enjoys freeflowing traffic and relatively little congestion.
+1.41 The urban area of Redditch generally enjoys free-flowing traffic and relatively little congestion.
 One key advantage for Redditch in terms of transport is its size.
 As the Borough is relatively small, distances covered travelling to work are low.
 Redditch has one train station that is very well used, two public transport interchanges in the Town Centre (bus and rail), including one proposed interchange at the Alexandra Hospital, bus-only lanes running through a number of the District Centres and a specific road hierarchy tailored to the New Town layout.
 These features contribute to the ease of travelling around the Borough.
 Redditch experiences one of the lowest rates of Road Traffic Collisions (RTCs) per 1,000 population in Worcestershire.
 In 2010/11, there were 151 RTCs within Redditch, a rate of 1.53 per 1,000 people.
 Rail travel from Redditch to Birmingham is high; the cross city line from Redditch to Lichfield is a busy route and is expected to grow.
 Network Rail has plans to increase the number of passenger services on the branch line between Birmingham and Redditch from two trains per hour to three trains per hour in either direction, by summer 2014.

-Worcestershire County Council and the Department for Transport are investing significantly in increasing the use of sustainable modes of travel in Redditch through the Choose How You Move Project between 2012 and 2015.
+1.42 Worcestershire County Council and the Department for Transport are investing significantly in increasing the use of sustainable modes of travel in Redditch through the Choose How You Move Project between 2012 and 2015.
 This project was developed based on the success of the existing infrastructure and is aiming to encourage a successful modal shift.
+There are a range of issues that need to be tackled to achieve modal shift including perceptions of safety and security.
+Choose How You Move research indicates that a significant number of people feel unsafe walking to bus stops, waiting for buses and travelling on buses.
+Close to 4% of people cite "feeling unsafe walking" as being a main reason stopping them form walking more often.
+A similar percentage stated that "feeling unsafe cycling" was a main reason stopping them from doing so more often.